andras-sajat/quzzle/README.md

     ``
     java -cp quzzle.jar com.andris.Quzzle
     ``
 * The solution will appear on the standard output showing the moves needed.
-The move will tell you which piece (identified by the unique identifier from the setup) needs to move in which direction.
+The moves will tell you which piece (identified by the unique identifier from the setup) needs to move in which direction.

 Also in the repository there is the output of a successful run in the 'console-output.txt'.